 The topic of bullying is an on-going concern and continually needs to be raised.
-During my next term, this is a priority focus area.
-PUSD has embarked on a district-wide Positive Behavioral Interventions and Supports ( PBIS), a multi-tiered framework to assist schools in establishing a social culture and behavior supports needed to improve social, emotional, behavioral, and academic outcomes for all students.
-PBIS is a program of interest for me, and I will continue to monitor its effectiveness and outcomes.
+PUSD embarked on a district-wide Positive Behavioral Interventions and Supports ( PBIS), a multi-tiered framework to assist schools in establishing a social culture and behavior supports needed to improve social, emotional, behavioral, and academic outcomes for all students.
+PBIS is a program that should continue to be supported and monitored for its effectiveness and outcomes.

 I led many of the school health conversations at the board table to create change and increase PUSD’s services.
 I advocated for an executive team addition by creating the Assistant Superintendent of Student Services position.
 The Special Education department now is overseen by Student Services.
 The new role has proven to be effective and has provided a level of leadership that was missing.